Market Outlook

 Upside and Downside Case

 The table below shows the opportunities and risks around our base case.
 The following shows the opportunities and risks around our base case.
-The short-to-medium term outlook is still dependent on the outcome of the Ukraine war, the trajectory (and pace) of monetary policy tightening, China’s economic recovery and global inflationary pressures.
+The short-to-medium term outlook is dependent on the path of monetary policy, inflation, the resilience of the global economy, and geopolitics.

 Upside